Skojar/syuzhet_squad/text.md

     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

 # Adversity
-Conflicts, Obstacles, Complications and Hurdles challenges, Restraints, Threats, etc.
+Goals, Obstacles, Complications and Hurdles challenges, Restraints, Threats, etc.
-##Elements of a Challenge
+## Elements of a Challenge
 * Owner
 * Rating
 * Question Prompt